 On a vegan diet, it can be difficult to ensure you are getting all of the nutrients you require — but algae is a vegan food option with plenty of nutrients.

 Because a plant-based diet avoids animal products entirely, there are several nutrients that vegans may miss out on.
 As a result, individuals following a vegan diet should take extra effort to obtain the nutrients they need through diet or supplementation.

 Fortunately for vegans, there are many effective sources of commonly missed nutrients, like nutritional yeast and fortified plant milks.
 However, vegans may be underrating one key source of nutrients.
-At iwi, we are happy to introduce the power of algae and all the benefits it has to offer.
+At iwi life, we are happy to introduce the power of algae and all the benefits it has to offer.